Israel sends 'rescue planes' to Amsterdam after clashes – DW – 11/08/2024

 A report by Dutch newspaper Telegraaf even reported Mossad agents will accompany Maccabi Tel Aviv to the Netherlands due to the heightened risk.

-Tensions were also expected to be high, also due to the fact that Turkish side Fenerbahce played away at AZ Alkmaar, just 40 kilometers (25 miles) from Amsterdam, with Turkish supporters known to support the Palestinian cause.
+Tensions were expected to be high also due to the fact that Turkish side Fenerbahce played away at AZ Alkmaar, just 40 kilometers (25 miles) from Amsterdam, with Turkish supporters known to support the Palestinian cause.

 The night before the game, videos started doing the rounds on social media allegedly depicting Maccabi Tel Aviv fans removing Palestinian flags from windows in the Dutch capital.
 In one of the videos, a group was singing an insulting chant about Gaza and Palestinians.